Man's body pulled from lake near his seasonal home in Muskoka

 Kim Phillips

-One man is dead after provincial police divers pulled his body from a lake in Muskoka Lakes Tuesday morning.
+Provincial police divers pulled a man's body from a lake in Muskoka Lakes Tuesday morning.

 According to Bracebridge OPP, officers were called to an address on Mortimer's Point Road after the man was found unresponsive in the water near his seasonal residence.